phusion/nginx-modsecurity-ubuntu/README.md

  1. Open the Makefile and either reset `PACKAGE_REVISION` to 1 or bump or by 1.
 See the comments for instructions.
  2. Edit spec/changelog and add a new changelog entry.
 You *must* do this because the Debian packaging tools extract the version number from the changelog file.
 The changelog entry's version number must correspond to the value of `$(PACKAGE_VERSION)-$(PACKAGE_REVISION)` as specified in the Makefile.
  3. Rebuild the package from scratch: `make clean && make`

- 4. Upload the package to your favorite APT repository.
-For example, to upload to the Phusion PPA: `dput ppa:phusion.nl/misc *source.changes`
+You are then ready to upload the package to your preferred APT repository.
+The exact instructions depends on your repository.
+Here are instructions for uploading to the Phusion PPA on Launchpad:

+ 1. If using Docker, import your GPG private key into the Docker container:

+     a.
+On your host OS, export your GPG private key to a file, located inside the same directory as enter-docker.sh.
+     b.
+Inside the container, run: `gpg --import yourkeyfile.asc`
+     c.
+Inside the container, run: `gpg --edit-key yourkeyemail@host.com`
+     d.
+Inside the GPG prompt, run: `trust`.
+Select "ultimate".
+Then run: `quit`.

+ 2. Sign the source package: `debsign *source.changes`

+ 3. Upload to the Phusion PPA using dput: `dput ppa:phusion.nl/misc *source.changes`

+ 4. If using Docker, delete the private key file that you exported in step 1.